SunXuehang/MyWeb/README.md

 ```
 personal-website
-├── public
-│   └── index.html          # Main HTML document for the personal website
-├── src
-│   ├── css
+├── docs
-│   │   └── styles.css      # CSS styles for the website
+│   ├── styles.css      # CSS styles for the website
-│   ├── js
-│   │   └── script.js       # JavaScript for interactive features
+│   ├── script.js       # JavaScript for interactive features
-│   └── assets
-│       └── README.md       # Information about assets used in the project
+│   └── assets          # Information about assets used in the project
-├── package.json             # Configuration file for npm
 └── README.md           # Documentation for the project
 ```

 ## Instructions to Use